timeplus-io/docs/docs/sql-create-function.md

 That's why we add User-Defined Functions (UDF) support in Timeplus.
 This enables users to leverage existing programming libraries, integrate with external systems, or just make SQL easier to maintain.

-Timeplus Proton supports [Local UDF in JavaScript](/js-udf).
+Timeplus Proton and Timeplus Enterprise support [Local UDF in JavaScript](/js-udf).
 You can develop User-defined scalar functions (UDFs) or User-defined aggregate functions (UDAFs) with modern JavaScript (powered by V8).
 No need to deploy extra server/service for the UDF.
 More languages will be supported.

 :::info
 In Timeplus Enterprise, the Python UDF will be ready soon.